JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

 outcome: |
-  Research Outcome : A well togethe rput reasearch paper that covers the many paths taken to solve our problem.
+  Research Outcome : A well put together reasearch paper that covers the many paths and challenges taken to solve our problem.
-  Something I hope we can make is a "What this could look like for cobstruction in the next 10 years" type of video Prototype Outcome : I would hope to create 🤖robotic arm(s) that is able to to build a Lego set with over 500 pieces in less than two hours.
+  Something I hope we can make is a "What this could look like for construction in the next 10 years" type of video.
+  Prototype Outcome : I would hope to create 🤖robotic arm(s) that is able to to build a Lego set with over 500 pieces in less than two hours.